Cottage Revival: Grade II Listed Heritage Transformation

 • Traditional slate-pitched roof.

-• Natural materials creating seamless integration.
+• Natural materials create seamless integration.

 • Enhanced visual connection to the grounds.